wagjo/borneo/README.md

 # borneo

-Wrapper for Neo4j, a graph database.
+Clojure wrapper for Neo4j, a graph database.

 Purpose of this library is to provide intiutive access to commonly used Neo4j operations.
 It uses official Neo4j Java bindings.
 It does not